Indianapolis 500: European incursions and links to Formula One

 Meanwhile, European manufacturers, gone from the Indianapolis 500 for nearly two decades, made a brief return just before World War II, with the competitive Maserati 8CTF allowing Wilbur Shaw to become the first driver to win consecutively at Indianapolis, in 1939 and 1940.
 As of 2025, these remain the only Indy 500 victories obtained by fully Italian cars.
 With the 500 having been a part of the World Drivers' Championship between 1950 and 1960, Ferrari made a discreet appearance at the 1952 event with Alberto Ascari, but European entries were few and far between during those days.
 Among the Formula One drivers who did drive at the speedway was one-time world champion Italian Giuseppe Farina, who failed to qualify for the 1956 and 1957 races, and five-time world champion Argentinian Juan Manuel Fangio, who failed to qualify for the 1958 race.

 It was not until the Indianapolis 500 was removed from the World Championship calendar that European entries made their return.
 In 1963, technical innovator Colin Chapman brought his Team Lotus to Indianapolis for the first time, attracted by the large monetary prizes, far bigger than the usual at a European event.
 Racing a mid-engined car, Scotsman Jim Clark was second in his first attempt in 1963, dominated in 1964 until suffering suspension failure on lap 47, and completely dominated the race in 1965, a victory which also interrupted the success of the Offy, and giving the 4.2-liter Ford V8 its first success at the race.
 The following year, 1966, saw another British win, this time Graham Hill in a Lola-Ford.

 The Offenhauser engine was also paired with a European maker, McLaren, obtaining three wins for the chassis, one with the Penske team in 1972 with driver Mark Donohue, and two for the McLaren works team in 1974 and 1976 with Johnny Rutherford.
 This was also the last time the Offy would win a race, its competitiveness steadily decreasing until its final appearance in 1983.
 American drivers continued to fill the majority of entries at the Brickyard in the following years, but European technology had taken over.
 Starting in 1978, most chassis and engines were European, with the only American-based chassis to win during the CART era being the Wildcat and Galmer (which was technically built in Bicester, England) in 1982 and 1992, respectively.
 Ford and Chevrolet engines were built in the UK by Cosworth and Ilmor, respectively.

-As of 2025, the most recent active Formula One driver to have entered the 500 is Fernando Alonso, who drove in the 2017 race.
+As of 2026, the most recent active Formula One driver to have entered the 500 is Fernando Alonso, who drove in the 2017 and 2020 races.
 Alonso was the first Formula One driver to enter the 500 while competing in F1 since Teo Fabi in 1984.